 Attitude to Tax Planning

-The Group has a conservative attitude to tax planning and does not engage in aggressive planning, tax evasion, artificial or structures that lack commercial substance.
 As the business grows and develops, it aims to ensure that it is structured in a tax efficient manner, making use of available exemptions and incentives offered by relevant jurisdictions.
 However, the Group is primarily focused on being compliant with the tax regimes in all countries that it operates.

 Relationship with Tax Authorities